Best Ways To Handle Imbalanced Data In Machine Learning

 By now, we are clear about imbalanced data.
 Now, let’s learn why we need to balance data.
 In other words, why we need to handle the imbalanced data.

-Why we have to balance the data?
+Why we need to balance data before building the machine learning models ?

 The answer is quite simple, to make our predictions more accurate.